Pavan-14/blog_application/README.md

-# Web applicaion development using FastAPI
+# Developing RESTAPIs using FastAPI for Blog Application
 Creating a blog application.

 # Features: